playframework/playframework/documentation/manual/releases/release27/Highlights27.md

 ## Nicer syntax for `Router.withPrefix`

-In Play 2.7 we introduce some syntax sugar to use `Router.withPrefix`.
+In Play 2.7 we introduce some syntax sugar to use `play.api.routing.Router.withPrefix`.
 Instead of writing:

 ```scala
 val router = apiRouter.withPrefix("/api")